ConvertAPI/convertapi-library-go/README.md

 ## Convert your files with our online file conversion API

-The ConvertAPI helps converting various file formats.
+ConvertAPI helps in converting various file formats.
 Creating PDF and Images from various sources like Word, Excel, Powerpoint, images, web pages or raw HTML codes.
-Merge, Encrypt, Split, Repair and Decrypt PDF files.
-And many others files manipulations.
-In just few minutes you can integrate it into your application and use it easily.
+Merge, Encrypt, Split, Repair and Decrypt PDF files and many other file manipulations.
+You can integrate it into your application in just a few minutes and use it easily.

 The ConvertAPI-Go library makes it easier to use the Convert API from your Go projects without having to build your own API calls.
 You can get your free API secret at https://www.convertapi.com/a

 ## Installation

-Execute in your GOPATH this command:
+Execute this command in your GOPATH:

 ```shell
 go get github.com/ConvertAPI/convertapi-go